History

 A Brief History

-The Keperra Country Golf Club has a rich history dating back to the 1930’s when it was officially opened as the Enoggera Golf Club.
-It assumed the Keperra name in 1940.
+Keperra Country Golf Club boasts a rich history, dating back to the 1930s when it was originally established as the Enoggera Golf Club.
+In 1940, the club adopted the Keperra name.

-The course was expanded again in 1981, to the full 27-hole championship course that is now enjoyed by our members and their guests.
+In 1981, the course underwent further expansion, evolving into the 27-hole championship layout that is now enjoyed by members and their guests.

-The clubhouse was opened in 1935, but over the years has undergone a number of refurbishments and extensions to meet the needs of our members.
+The clubhouse, originally opened in 1935, has undergone numerous refurbishments and expansions over the years to accommodate the evolving needs of our members.

-Our Club has hosted the prestigious amateur tournament, the Keperra Bowl, for many years, welcoming some of the world’s top amateur players.
+Our club has proudly hosted the prestigious Keperra Bowl, a renowned amateur tournament, for many years, attracting some of the world’s top amateur players.

-The Club also stepped in at short notice to stage an exhibition event in 1971, welcoming Jack Nicklaus and Gary Player, who boast 27 Major
+In 1971, Keperra stepped in on short notice to host a memorable exhibition event featuring two golfing legends, Jack Nicklaus and Gary Player, who collectively boast 27 Major championships.

-Keperra has produced some of its own famous golfers over the years.
-John Senden has won six times as a Touring Professional, most recently at the 2014 Valspar Championship on the PGA Tour in the USA.
+Keperra has also produced notable golfing talent, including John Senden, who has claimed six victories as a Touring Professional, with his most recent win at the 2014 Valspar Championship on the PGA Tour in the USA.

-Peter Senior (Life Member) has won the Australian Open twice and the Australian PGA Championship and Australian Masters three times and remains as competitive as ever despite enjoying veteran status.
+Peter Senior (Life Member) has won the Australian Open twice, and the Australian PGA Championship and Australian Masters three times.
+Despite now being classified as a veteran, he remains a formidable competitor.

-Both John and Peter began their golfing careers as juniors at Keperra.
-We invite you to come and help write the next chapter in the history of our great Club.
+Both John and Peter began their golfing journeys as juniors at Keperra, and we invite you to join us in continuing the legacy and writing the next chapter in the history of our distinguished club.

 To view more about the Club – click here.